Skip to content

 Is online gambling legal in Michigan?

 Yes.
-Online casino games, online sports betting, and online poker are all legal.
+Online casino games, online sports betting, and online poker are all legal in Michigan.
 The Lawful Internet Gaming Act (Act 152 of 2019) and Lawful Sports Betting Act (Act 149 of 2019) were signed December 20, 2019.
 The market launched January 22, 2021.
-All operators are licensed by the MGCB.
+All operators are licensed by the Michigan Gaming Control Board (MGCB).

 How many online casinos are licensed in Michigan?

-Michigan licenses operators exclusively through its 3 Detroit commercial casinos and 12 federally recognized tribes — 15 licensed entities in total.
+Michigan licenses operators exclusively through its three Detroit commercial casinos and twelve federally recognized tribes — 15 licensed entities in total.
 All 15 offer iGaming.
-Major brands include BetMGM Casino MI, DraftKings Casino MI, FanDuel Casino MI, Golden Nugget Online Casino MI, and BetRivers MI.
+Major brands include BetMGM Casino MI, DraftKings Casino MI, FanDuel Casino MI, Golden Nugget Online Casino MI, BetRivers MI, and others.

 Is online poker legal in Michigan?